Documentation

 @boringos/db | Drizzle schema + embedded Postgres + migration manager |

-@boringos/workflow | DAG workflow engine + 6 block handlers (incl. wake-agent, connector-action) |
+@boringos/workflow | DAG workflow engine + 14 block handlers (trigger/condition/for-each/delay/transform, connector-action/create-inbox-item/emit-event, query-database/update-row/create-task, wake-agent/wait-for-human, invoke-workflow).
+Persisted runs, pause/resume, background mode, lifecycle event sink. |

 @boringos/pipeline | QueueAdapter — in-process (default) or BullMQ |